-Yellowstone National Park has 5 entrances: North, South, East, West and Northeast.
-3 of the 5 are in Montana, the remaining 2 (the South and East) are in Wyoming.
+Yellowstone National Park has five entrances: North, South, East, West and Northeast.
+Three of the five are in Montana, the remaining two (the South and East) are in Wyoming.

-Approximately 5 miles in, you will pass the aforementioned Nine Quarter Circle Ranch.
+Approximately five miles in, you will pass the aforementioned Nine Quarter Circle Ranch.
 This is a guest ranch which seems to specialize in horseback riding but also has other activities.
 I have never stayed at this ranch, but it is very picturesque and open to the public.
-For more information go to www.ninequartercircle.com/ or call (406) 995-4276.
+For more information, go to www.ninequartercircle.com/ or call (406) 995-4276.

 The road on the right is to Cache Creek, which has several more prime camping spots.
 You do not have to go this far back (about 10 miles) as there are great camp sites starting from mile one or two, but the farther you go, the more beautiful it seems to get.